jncraton/web-apps-cpsc2330/lectures/22-arrays.md

 ## What Are Arrays?

 - Arrays are ordered lists of data
-- They allow you to store multiple items
-- All contained within a single variable
+- They allow you to store multiple items within a single variable

 ## Why Use Arrays?